Presenter(s): Sat Sandhu, Han Tran

-In this webinar, we will provide an introduction to vibration analysis theory and practice.
-We will also explore the value and benefits of vibration testing, an overview of the new techniques available to make vibration analysis easier for mainstream users, and a comparison of different vibration equipment.
+In this on-demand webinar, we provide an introduction to vibration analysis theory and practice.
+Our experts also explore the value and benefits of vibration testing, an overview of the new techniques available to make vibration analysis easier for mainstream users, and a comparison of different vibration equipment.

 Presenter(s): Kay Cabaniss, Geoff Generalovic, Brent McManis